TangoIndiaMango/simple_shell/README.md

-# The bin bash Shell
+# Simple Shell :shell:

+A simple UNIX command interpreter written for a shell